anshumansingh005/car-sal/README.md

-Simple project on car sale using TML, JavaScript and CSS.
+Simple project on car sale using HTML, JavaScript and CSS.
 I've prepared this in my freshmen year in college